a-brzezinski/Veroni-Insurance/README.md

 # Veroni-Insurance

 A static website design using ViteJS to build.
-Project created with technologies such as SCSS with BEM methodology, JavaScript, HTML
+Project created with technologies such as SCSS with BEM methodology,HTML.

 Live Demo available here: https://veroni-insurance.netlify.app/